salirafi/jakarta_heat_risk_app/README.md

 ```
 fetch_weather_data.bat
 ```
 or simply double-click it to run the script through .bat file.
-This might run for around 4 to 5 minutes.
+This might run for around 4 to 5 minutes (see Content section).

 Finally, run
 ```